Aerial view of Chicago housing

 • Metropolitan Planning Council.
 Founded in the 1930s; one of the oldest and largest non-governmental planning and policy organizations in the city; has traditionally had a close relationship with City Hall.

 • Preservation Compact.
-The policy arm of the Community Investment Corporation; does work focused on preservation of legally restricted and "naturally occurring" affordable housing.
+The policy arm of the Community Investment Corporation, a leading Chicago-area CDFI, the Preservation Compact does a wide variety of work focused on, among other things, preservation of legally restricted and "naturally occurring" affordable housing.

 • Woodstock Institute.
 Housing work focuses on lending and finance, especially with respect to homeownership.